-HONG KONG (AP) — Hong Kong's top court has denied permanent residency to two Filipino domestic helpers in the final decision of a legal case that affects tens of thousands of other foreign maids in the southern Chinese financial hub.
+HONG KONG (AP) — Hong Kong's top court ruled against two Filipino domestic helpers seeking permanent residency Monday, the final decision in a case that affects tens of thousands of other foreign maids in the southern Chinese financial hub.

-The case has split the city, home to nearly 300,000 maids from mainly Southeast Asian countries.
+The case has split the city, home to nearly 300,000 maids from Southeast Asian countries.
+The vast majority are from Indonesia and the Philippines.
 Some argue that barring maids from applying for residency amounts to ethnic discrimination.
-But other groups have raised fears that the case would result in a massive influx of maids' family members arriving in Hong Kong, straining the densely populated city's social services and health and education systems.
-Supporters of the maids say those fears are overblown.
+But other groups have raised fears that the case would result in a massive influx of maids' family members arriving in Hong Kong, straining the densely populated city's social services, health and education systems.
+Supporters of the maids, who earn at least $500 a month and get room and board, say those fears are overblown.

-Hong Kong is a special administrative region of China and permanent residency is the closest thing it has to citizenship.
+Hong Kong is a former British colony that has been a special administrative region of China since 1997 and permanent residency is the closest thing it has to citizenship.

 Government figures cited by a lower court in this case said an estimated 117,000 foreign maids had been in Hong Kong for that length of time as of 2010.

 The decision also means the court doesn't need to grant a controversial government request for Beijing to reinterpret residency rights outlined in the city's mini-constitution, the Basic Law.

 The request had raised fears about Beijing interfering in Hong Kong, which prides itself on having a strong rule of law with a separate legal system from mainland China and under the Basic Law is granted a high degree of autonomy until 2047.